List of nearest stars

-Animated 3D map of the nearest stars, centered on the Sun.

-A radar map of all known stellar and substellar objects within 9 light years (ly), arranged clockwise in hours of right ascension, and marked by distance (▬) and position (◆).
-Distances are marked outward from the Sun (Sol), with concentric circles indicating the distance in one ly steps.
-Positions are marked inward from their distance markings, connected by lines according to their declinations (dotted when positive), representing the arcs of the declinations viewed edge-on.
-For within 12 ly see this map.

 This list covers all known stars, white dwarfs, brown dwarfs, and sub-brown dwarfs/rogue planets within 20 ly of the Sun.
-So far, 131 such objects have been found.
+So far, 133 such objects have been found.
 Only 22 are bright enough to be visible without a telescope, for which the star's visible light needs to reach or exceed the dimmest brightness visible to the naked eye from Earth, which is typically around 6.5 apparent magnitude.

-The known 131 objects are bound in 94 stellar systems.
-Of those, 103 are main sequence stars: 80 red dwarfs and 23 "typical" stars having greater mass.
-Additionally, astronomers have found 6 white dwarfs (stars that have exhausted all fusible hydrogen), 21 brown dwarfs, as well as 1 sub-brown dwarf, WISE 0855−0714 (possibly a rogue planet).
+The known 133 objects are bound in 95 stellar systems.
+Of those, 103 are main sequence stars: 78 red dwarfs and 25 "typical" stars having greater mass.
+Additionally, astronomers have found 6 white dwarfs (stars that have exhausted all fusible hydrogen), 20 brown dwarfs, as well as 4 sub-brown dwarfs.
 The closest system is Alpha Centauri, with Proxima Centauri as the closest star in that system, at 4.2465 light-years from Earth.
 The brightest, most massive and most luminous object among those 131 is Sirius A, which is also the brightest star in Earth's night sky; its white dwarf companion Sirius B is the hottest object among them.
-The largest object within the 20 light-years is Procyon.
+The largest object within 20 light-years is Procyon.

 The Solar System, and the other stars/dwarfs listed here, are currently moving within (or near) the Local Interstellar Cloud, roughly 30 ly across.
 The Local Interstellar Cloud is, in turn, contained inside the Local Bubble, a cavity in the interstellar medium about 300 ly across.
 It contains Ursa Major and the Hyades star cluster, among others.
 The Local Bubble also contains the neighboring G-Cloud, which contains the stars Alpha Centauri and Altair.
 In the galactic context, the Local Bubble is a small part of the Orion Arm, which contains most stars that we can see without a telescope.
 The Orion Arm is one of the spiral arms of our Milky Way galaxy.